willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 buf.append(loc.current.representation.substring(0, 1));
 ```

-We access a `Location`, then its current `Piece`, then the `Piece`'s
+It accesses a `Location`, then its current `Piece`, then the `Piece`'s
-representation on which we perform an action.
+representation on which it performs an action.
 This is far from _One Dot Per
 Line_.

 Fortunately, the [Law of Demeter](http://c2.com/cgi/wiki?LawOfDemeter) tells you